 FTSE Russell fully supports the focus of the EU BMR and has been deeply involved in contributing to the formation of the EU BMR and is committed to ensuring compliance of its relevant benchmarks with the EU BMR.

-We will post further information on this page as it becomes available.
-In the meantime, if you have any specific questions, please let us know using the form on the right.
+If you have any specific questions, please let us know using the form on the right.